Eomm/blog-posts/README.md

 - [fastify](https://github.com/fastify/fastify): we need a great web framework!
 - [fastify-cli](https://github.com/fastify/fastify-cli): to manage the startup of the server, to avoid annoing boilerplate code
 - [fastify-env](https://github.com/fastify/fastify-env): to load the configuration
-- [fastify-helmet](https://github.com/fastify/fastify-helmet): to protect our users from malicous ones
+- [fastify-helmet](https://github.com/fastify/fastify-helmet): to protect our users from malicious ones
 - [fastify-oauth2](https://github.com/fastify/fastify-oauth2): to manage the OAUTH2 flow
 - [fastify-static](https://github.com/fastify/fastify-static): to serve some static HTML file (just one, but this is a demo, right?)
 - [point-of-view](https://github.com/fastify/point-of-view): to serve some server-side-render (SSR) pages